dovvnloading/Interactive-MNIST-Digit-Classifier/README.md

 The Mnist dataset will automatically download to a folder within the script location (roughly 350mb).
 This will only occur once, unless the dataset is moved.
 ______________________________________________________________________________
+# Lib
+pip install tensorflow
+pip install numpy
+pip install matplotlib
+pip install scipy
 ______________________________________________________________________________

 # Structuring

-1. Import Statements
-Purpose: Imports necessary libraries and modules for machine learning (TensorFlow, Keras), data handling (NumPy), plotting (Matplotlib), user interface (Tkinter), file system operations (os), and image manipulation (scipy.ndimage.zoom).
+1. Imports necessary libraries and modules for machine learning (TensorFlow, Keras), data handling (NumPy), plotting (Matplotlib), user interface (Tkinter), file system operations (os), and image manipulation (scipy.ndimage.zoom).
 Modules Used:
 TensorFlow and Keras: For building and training neural networks.